 The L19 is technically a “multi-fuel” flashlight.
 You can use several kinds of batteries with it.
 However, it is primarily designed for 21700 batteries.
 After posting my video review on youtube BigSmartArmed pointed out that only the longer 21700 batteries(with USB charging ports) work.
 Standard 21700 batteries. appear to be too loose and lose contact if the flashlight is bumped or rattled.

 Batteries are not included with L19, but you can pick up the right-sized 21700 from ACEBEAM as an extra option at check-out.

 Probably the single biggest complain I have is that the ACEBEAM L19 does not come with on-board charging.
 I think its an opportunity missed especially for law-enforcement applications where officers could charge them in their squad cars between calls.

 ACEBEAM’s optional 21700 batteries do come with built-in USB-c ports so it is still possible to charge them on the go.
 I’d advise picking up two batteries so you could have one charging while the other is in use.

 The nylon belt holster is perfectly adequate in every way except one.
 The tail ring snags on the holster every time you draw the flashlight.
 Thats a really annoying problem to deal with.
 I don’t use holsters, but if I did I’d be looking for a different holster for my L19.

-After spending the last few months reviewing Imalent flashlights, I can tell you that ACEBEAM’s quality and attention to detail are much better.
+After spending the last few months reviewing Imalent flashlights, I can tell you that ACEBEAM’s quality and attention to detail are definitely a step up.
 While the L19 is not a “pathway” flashlight, it still produces enough spill to be useful at closer ranges.

-The only reason I didn’t give the L19 five stars was because not all 21700 batteries work well in this flashlight(see the battery section.)
+The only reason I didn’t give the L19 five stars was that only specific 21700 batteries work well in this flashlight(see the battery section.)